Ashneer Grover attacks BharatPe, claims gold loan segment his brainchild

-Airing a new controversy, BharatPe’s former founder and chief executive (CEO) Ashneer Grover has alleged that the company has “peddled another lie” of launching the gold loan segment under the CEO Suhail Sameer.
+Airing a new controversy, BharatPe’s former co-founder and managing director Ashneer Grover has alleged that the company has “peddled another lie” of launching the gold loan segment under the CEO Suhail Sameer.

 He accused Suhail Sameer of taking undue credit for the new gold loan segment launched by BharatPe, claiming that the vertical was launched by him and Nikhilesh Govil six months back, and expanded to three cities.